dougeby/IntuneDocs/intune/byod-enable.md

 -   **[Enroll devices and check for compliance](#enroll-devices-and-check-for-compliance)** describes how to enable users to enroll their personal devices into management with Intune.
 Intune manages iOS, macOS, Android, and Windows devices.
 This section also describes how to deploy policies to devices and ensure they meet basic security requirements.

-- **[Provide access to company resources](#provide-access-to-company-resources)** shows you how IT can enable users to access company resources easily and securely.
+- **[Provide access to company resources](#provide-access-to-company-resources)** shows you how you can enable users to access company resources easily and securely.
 You do this by deploying access profiles to managed devices.
 This section also explains how to manage volume-purchased app deployments with Intune.

 -   **[Protect company data](#protect-company-data)** helps you learn how to provide conditional access to company resources, prevent data loss, and remove company apps and data from devices when they are no longer needed for work or have been lost or stolen.